Adventure According to Humphrey

 by Betty G. Birney (2009)

-As his class gets close to departing on their field trip adventure, Humphrey starts to notice some changes in his friends.
+As his class gets close to departing on their field trip, Humphrey starts to notice some changes in his friends.
 Gail seems upset when she and her mom cannot agree on design ideas, and Richie doesn’t seem as upbeat as usual when Kirk starts taking over the building of their boat.
 Things get even stranger when Humphrey’s buddy, Aldo the custodian, starts speaking differently than Humphrey has ever heard.
 He starts speaking pirate speak…!

 Schools and Districts that choose Adventure According to Humphrey will be able to create a new Aldo the Custodian monologue (fast becoming the most popular One School, One Book and One District, One Book assembly idea) about adventure, pirates, and other themes carried throughout this book!